ELECTROSTATIC

 Course Outline

-Generation of static electricity
+Generation of static

-Effects of humidity, air conditioning & blowing air
+Typical charge levels of normal Effects of humidity, air conditioning & blowing air Discharge of static electricity The three myths of ESD |

 Course Duration & Presentation